What Makes a Good Leader?

 - Communicate Verbally: A strong leader must be articulate.
 Excellent speaking skills will allow you to be able to impart instructions to your staff and pertinent information to your colleagues and clients.

-- Persuade: Good leaders don't simply demand their workers follow their commands blindly.
+- Persuade: Good leaders don't merely demand their workers follow their commands blindly.
 They convince them that it is the best thing to do.

 - Use Critical Thinking to Make Decisions and Solve Problems: Leaders spend a lot of time making decisions and solving problems, which requires using critical thinking skills.
-When faced with having to make a decision or come up with a solution to a problem, the ability to compare various actions and solutions regarding their costs and benefits.
+When faced with having to make a decision or come up with a solution to a problem, the ability to compare various actions and solutions regarding their costs and benefits is essential.

-- Organize Your Own and Others' Work: Good organizational skills will allow you to complete work efficiently and help those you lead to do the same.
+- Organize Your Own and Others' Work: Good organizational skills will allow you to complete work in a timely fashion and help those you lead to do the same.

 - Take Responsibility for Yours and Your Subordinate's Mistakes: An effective leader doesn't blame others for his or her mistakes.
 Take ownership when things go wrong.
 That goes for when you made the error or when one of your subordinates did.

 - Show Respect for Your Subordinates: Tyrants may get others to do things, but they aren't seen as good leaders, at least not by those in their charge.
-If you want those under your authority to respect you, you must also demonstrate that you respect them.
+If you want people who are under your authority to respect you, you must also demonstrate respect for them.

 Careers That Require Strong Leadership Skills

 Excellent leadership skills are required in many occupations, especially if you aspire to a managerial position.
-Here are some careers for which this skill set is especially important:
+Here are some vocations for which this skill set is especially important:

 - Chief Executive Officer: Usually referred to as a CEO, she helps a company or organization achieve success by setting goals, implementing strategies, coordinating senior staff, and reporting to the board of directors.

-- Athletic Coach: A coach teaches individual or team athletes the fundamentals of a sport and trains them to succeed in it.
+- Athletic Coach: A coach teaches individuals or team athletes the fundamentals of a sport and trains them to succeed in it.

 - Pilot: Although a pilot's primary responsibility is flying an aircraft, he is also in charge of a plane's crew.

-- Judge: Presiding over legal cases, a judge makes sure they are handled fairly according to the law.
+- Judge: A judge presides over legal cases and makes sure they are handled fairly according to the law.

 - Teacher: In addition to helping students learn and apply concepts in a variety of subjects, a teacher supervises teachers' aides and mentors newer educators.